Autoclave Sterilization Tips: Abandon All Foil, Ye Who Pass This Way!

 Category: Lab Autoclaves

-We need to talk about your autoclave sterilization rituals and aluminum foil.
+We need to talk about your autoclave sterilization rituals and aluminium foil.

-Specifically: Do not use aluminum foil when sterilizing empty beakers and flasks!
+Specifically: Do not use aluminium foil when sterilizing empty beakers and flasks!

 Loosely crimping foil over the mouths of empty flasks prior to autoclaving them is a widespread practice in many research labs.
 Justifications for this practice vary.
 Some claim it keeps water from condensing in the glassware, others cite the need to keep spores from drifting into glassware once it’s sterilized.
 Most will admit it’s just what they were taught to do.